-According to DRG epidemiology, more than 33 million people in the EU5 suffer from migraines and over 10% of migraineurs suffer from chronic migraine (CM).
-Migraine prophylaxis is a core treatment approach for high-frequency EM and CM patients to reduce migraine frequency, severity, and duration.
-Drug treatment primarily includes a mix of off-label and approved AEDs, beta blockers, TCAs, and Botox (Allergan’s onabotulinumtoxinA), the only agent approved specifically for CM.
+According to DRG epidemiology, over 30 million people in the EU5 suffer migraines and over 10% of migraineurs suffer chronic migraine.
+Migraine prophylaxis is a core treatment approach for high-frequency episodic and chronic migraine patients to reduce migraine frequency, severity, and duration.
+Current drug treatment primarily includes a mix of off-label and approved antiepileptic drugs, beta blockers, tricyclic antidepressants, Botox (Allergan’s onabotulinumtoxinA), and—now—multiple anti-CGRP monoclonal antibodies (MAbs), the first migraine-specific preventive brands.
 With many agents to choose from and a heterogeneous patient population, prophylactic treatment is individualized, complex, and evolves over time.
-Understanding patient pathways and drivers of treatment decision-making is key for new players bringing novel brands to this large and underserved, but mostly generic drug, market.
+Understanding patient pathways and drivers of treatment decision-making is key for new players bringing novel brands to this large and underserved, but mostly generic, market.

-- What patient share do key therapies and brands garner by line of therapy in migraine patients initiating prophylaxis?
+- What patient share do oral standards of care and injectable brands garner overall, and by line of therapy, in migraine patients treated with prophylaxis?

-- What are the drivers and constraints influencing physicians’ treatment decisions for migraine prophylaxis across the EU5?
-How are patients being treated across different lines of therapy?
+- What are the drivers and constraints influencing physicians’ treatment decisions and choice of therapy for migraine prophylaxis across the EU5?

 - What percentage of migraine patients are treated with monotherapy versus combination therapy?
-What are the most widely used combination therapies?
+How long are migraineurs treated with prophylaxis?

-Current Treatment: Physician Insights provides physician insights on treatment dynamics, prescribing behavior, and drivers of brand use so you can create specific messaging around these treatment dynamics in order to more effectively increase or defend your market position.
+Current Treatment: Physician Insightsprovides physician insights on treatment dynamics, prescribing behavior, and drivers of brand use so that marketers can create specific messaging around these treatment dynamics to more effectively increase or defend their market position.

 Jonathan W. Searles is a Senior Director in the CNS/Ophthalmology unit at DRG, overseeing the neurology research stream.
 Prior to joining DRG, Mr. Searles received a B.A. degree, summa cum laude, from Brandeis University; during this time, Mr. Searles conducted research projects at the Harvard University Peabody Museum and at Brandeis.